-Auction of American Paintings, Furniture & Decorative Arts on March 27, 2019 at 10am
+Auction of American Paintings, Furniture & Decorative Arts on March 27, 2019

 Featuring an 1899 View of Venice by Thomas Moran Formerly in The Thyssen-Bornemisza Collection

 And an American American Aesthetic Movement Table by Herter Brothers